 Online-to-offline behavior aids consumers in comparing similar products on basis of some common parameters and in sorting products according to the lowest price etc. On the other hand, offline-to-online patterns show that 76% of customers look up products in a store before purchasing them online.
 The main motive was to avoid the queue at the counter and to find the lowest prices.

 Nonetheless, it has been found that 82% of mobile phone users with internet access make use of their phones to find out about the products before actually purchasing them from a store.
 The key to increased Mobile commerce is to reduce online to offline differences.

 An elaborate and time-consuming checkout process can drive away your online customers.
 You need to be precise, especially if you get only a minority of online sales through smartphone users.

 Always remember the rule less is more.
 Simplicity is the key to brilliance.

 Online marketing and ecommerce organization- instructs to make the checkout process as plain sailing as possible.
-Fewer clicks, taps, and swipes results in a surge in number of customers and superior satisfaction level of customers.
+Fewer clicks, taps, and swipes result in a surge in the number of customers and a superior satisfaction level for customers.

-Personalizing the whole cart-to-checkout process by including options to reorder the same item, record or change payment methods, gift-wrapping option, shipping address, billing address information changeability etc.
+Personalize the whole cart-to-checkout process by including options to reorder the same item, record or change payment methods, gift-wrapping option, shipping address, billing address information changeability, etc.

 Ways to create a faster checkout process: